mlopscommunity/engineering.labs/Lab1_Operationalizing_Pytorch_with_Mlflow/README.md

 ### Workflow

+A common ML development workflow should comprise Experimentation, Development and Production stages.
+While Development and Production are common stages in Software Development Industry, Experimentation brings trust to the model being developed.
+That's a core activity for any serious model development.
+During Experimentation, Data Science Teams may run diverse various scenario, compare key metrics, realize their progress before going to Production pipeline.
+Although MLFlow provides an easy path to Experimentation, our emphasis is on the release process.
+Going to Experimentation may be addressed in a future work.

-[DevOps](https://en.wikipedia.org/wiki/DevOps) tools heavily relies on actions triggered by changes and other events regarding application's source code.
-MLOps goes beyond this assumption since any reasonable solution must deal with assets like ML Models, datasets, features, etc. Therefore, a simples ML application may turn into a complex workflow in order to ensure the best model runs in Production.
-The following workflow depicts a common development scenario where a production web application uses a ML Model to provide business value.
+The following workflow depicts a common development scenario for our pipeline: a production web application uses a ML Model to provide business value.

 ![Solution Workflow](imgs/workflow.svg)